FAQ

 Can I bring my child's stroller, car seat or backpack carrier??

 Strollers, car seats and child backpack carriers are not permitted to be in use on the train as they can pose a safety concern.
-During the ride, strollers and carriers can be stored for your use at the halfway point, Rynd Farm, if needed.
+During the ride, strollers and carriers can be stored on the train for your use at the halfway point, Rynd Farm, if needed.

 -